Pitometer log: History

 in 1899 by Edward Smith Cole.

 Technology

 Principles of operation

 Figure 2: Illustration of a Mercury Manometer-Based Pitometer Log.

 The basic technology of the pitometer log is similar to that of the pitot tube on an aircraft.
 Typically, the pitometer has a long tube that penetrates the ship's hull near the keel.
 The part of the pitometer protruding from the ship is sometimes called a pit sword or rodmeter.
-This tube usually has two openings: one facing the direction of seawater motion that is used to measure the dynamic pressure of the seawater and one at 90° to the direction of seawater motion that is used to measure the static seawater pressure.
-The dynamic pressure of the seawater is a function of the depth of the water and the speed of the vessel.
+This tube usually has two openings: one facing the direction of seawater motion that is used to measure the total pressure of the seawater and one at 90° to the direction of seawater motion that is used to measure the static seawater pressure.
+The dynamic pressure of the seawater is a function of the depth of the water and the speed of the vessel, and is obtained by subtracting static from dynamic pressure.